Garden Golf Croquet Rules

 - If a ball other than the striker's ball is hit through the hoop (peeled) by the striker's ball then the hoop counts for that peeled ball, even if the striker's ball also goes through that hoop.

 - Each turn consists of striking the correct ball with the face of the mallet head and with no other part of the mallet.
 Accidentally touching your ball counts as a strike.
-When it is your turn you have to take it - you are not allowed to 'pass'.

-- If a fault is committed the turn ends, no points are scored, and your opponent can decide to take his turn from where the balls are or to have them returned to where they were.
+- If a fault is committed, the turn ends, no points are scored, and your opponent can decide to take his turn from where the balls are or to have them returned to where they were.

 - Even if it's not your turn you must not touch any ball, or let it touch you, or you will lose your next turn.
 So don't trip over a ball, and watch out for moving balls.
 They can move very fast!
 If you do touch a ball your opponent can choose to leave it where it comes to rest or to put it back where it was before.